Using Basic Memory with Built-in AI Memory

 ChatGPT has two memory systems:

 - Saved memories — Facts you tell it to remember ("I'm vegetarian," "I live in San Francisco").
-These persist until you delete them.
+These persist until you delete them, and total capacity is limited to roughly 1,200–1,400 words — once full, nothing new is saved until you delete entries.
 ChatGPT may also save details on its own if they seem useful.
+The Manage Memories panel lets you view and delete entries; to change one, ask ChatGPT in chat.

 - Reference chat history — ChatGPT can look back at past conversations to pick up preferences and context.
 Unlike saved memories, these details change over time as ChatGPT decides what's most relevant.